sodadata/docs/soda/warehouse_types.md

 # Data source configurations

-Soda SQL and Soda Cloud need connection details in order to access your [data source]({% link soda/glossary.md %}#data-source) to scan your data.
+Soda SQL needs connection details in order to access your [data source]({% link soda/glossary.md %}#data-source) to scan your data.
 Each type of data source uses different configuration parameters.
-To set the data source configurations in your [warehouse YAML]({% link soda-sql/warehouse.md %}) or when adding new dataset in Soda Cloud, use the following example configurations that correspond to each kind of data source that Soda SQL and Soda Cloud support.
+To set the data source configurations in your [warehouse YAML]({% link soda-sql/warehouse.md %}), use the following example configurations that correspond to each kind of data source that Soda SQL supports.

 {% include nat-gateway.md %}